 Of course, marbling milk, white and dark chocolate together also gives a visually impressive result without the need for further adornment.

-Tip: if using biscuits, honeycomb or sugarcraft decorations as a topping in this Easter egg recipe, do remember to store the egg in an airtight container once made and gift it quickly, to avoid them going stale.
+- If using biscuits, honeycomb or sugarcraft decorations as a topping in this Easter egg recipe, do remember to store the egg in an airtight container once made and gift it quickly, to avoid them going soft or stale

 More Easter Recipes: